Theatre Review: Sunset Boulevard- The Backstage Cut

-Writer and director Morag Fullarton follows the winning formula she had with Casablanca: The Gin Joint with this, a deconstruction and homage of the classic Billy Wilder Hollywood satire.
+Writer and director Morag Fullarton follows the winning formula she created with Casablanca: The Gin Joint Cut, with this, at once deconstruction of and homage to the classic Billy Wilder Hollywood satire.
+This isn’t the play’s first rodeo though- its first iteration was at A Play A Pie and A Pint over a decade ago.

 The beautiful set design and costumes by Fraser Lappin are a maximalist dream, bringing the “too much?” aesthetic to the fore.
-It makes the visual gags- an invisible pipe organ, tossed aside bandages- even more vivid.
+It makes the visual gags- the playing of an invisible pipe organ, casually tossed aside bandages- even more vivid.

 Juliet Cadzow has a ball doubling up as Swanson and Desmond, and is grounded as the former and wicked as the latter, while still eliciting sympathy for the faded narcissistic diva of the film.
 There’s fine support too from John Kielty as Joe Gillis/William Holden and Frances Thorburn as Betty Schaefer/Script Girl, with the requisite sweetness and sass.